Expert Advice: How to Prune a Palm Tree (with Pictures)

 Hurricane palm tree pruning.
 Photo by Flickr.

 On the contrary, severe leaf removal weakens the crown to the point that it may snap off even in moderate winds.
+Severe trimming also stresses the palm making it more susceptible to insect infestations and diseases.

 If you want to trim the palm in preparation for a hurricane, trim off only those leaves that hang below the horizontal plane of the crown.
+This practice retains a sufficient leaf crown to maintain the health of the tree.

-Also, don’t forget to fertilize the trimmed palm regularly.
+More severe pruning can harm the palm.
+Before trimming it again, allow the palm to grow a complete ball-shape crown.
+Also, don’t forget to fertilize trimmed palms regularly.
 This will guarantee an adequate amount of nutrients to compensate for nutrients removed with the trimmed leaves.

 Best Palm Tree Pruning Tools